What is Spiritual Apathy?

 You may not care about praying right now, but you must push yourself to get alone with God.
 You must urge yourself to clear your mind of clutter.
 From the power of the Holy Spirit who lives within you, you should shove yourself into a recitation of the Lord’s Prayer.
 And make yourself pray the 23rd Psalm in personal ways: “Oh God, though I’m so apathetic and unenergetic about you these days, yet I know you are my Shepherd, and I know you lead me through the valley of the shadow of death,” and so on.

 Prayer—real prayer—can be impossibly difficult at times, especially for those who are spiritually apathetic.
 Like cling-pressing three hundred pounds, it can take everything you’ve got to utter one faith-based, sincere sentence to God.
 But there’s only one way to clean-press, and there’s only one way to pray.
 You just have to do it.
 There are no shortcuts.

 The devil would love to sift you like wheat (Luke 22:31).
 He would love to devour you like a lion rips into its prey (1 Peter 5:8).
 He would love for you to be so spiritually apathetic that you are never useful in God’s kingdom again.
 But it doesn’t have to be that way.

 Why should you let apathy win the battle and give the devil a foothold?
 Why should you let COVID–19 chaos steal your joy in the Lord?

 Right now, you can make your decision to flee to the cross of Christ and cast your apathy upon him.
-Right now, you can repent of apathy and bask in his grace, being renewed in the inner man.
-Right now, you can force yourself to listen to your first sermon and take your “medicine” and push yourself into prayer, calling out to God to release you from the chains of apathy.
+You can repent of apathy and bask in his grace, being renewed in the inner man.
+You can force yourself to listen to your first sermon and take your “medicine” and push yourself into prayer, calling out to God to release you from the chains of apathy.
 Right now, you can fight and—with God’s help—win this spiritual battle.